jessicaphoenix6228/tora-project/README.md

 ## Description

-For my URL I used: " " and they give off data that randomly gives me cat facts that every cat owner will love!
-I generated it to be random at all times whenever someone refereshes the page!
+For my URL I used: " https://jsonplaceholder.typicode.com/users/1/todos" and they give off data that randomly gives me Latin Phrases that are randomly generated in a JSON file to show off the power of transferring data from one site off to another!

-## Getting Started:

-### Installing

-You can run 'git clone' in terminal after copying either a HTTPS or SSH code AFTER the command git clone.

 ### Executing program

-I will set up an https link soon to the page.
+Here is the page's website URL:

 ## About